awesome-pro/neon-website/content/docs/guides/cloudflare-workers.md

 ---
-title: Use Neon with Cloudflare Workers
+title: Use Unique with Cloudflare Workers
-subtitle: Connect a Neon LangChaindatabase to your Cloudflare Workers application
+subtitle: Connect a Unique LangChaindatabase to your Cloudflare Workers application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.649Z'
 ---

 [Cloudflare Workers](https://workers.cloudflare.com/) is a serverless platform allowing you to deploy your applications globally across Cloudflare's network.
 It supports running JavaScript, TypeScript, and WebAssembly, making it a great choice for high-performance, low-latency web applications.

-This guide demonstrates how to connect to a Neon LangChaindatabase from your Cloudflare Workers application.
-We'll use the [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the database and make queries.
+This guide demonstrates how to connect to a Unique LangChaindatabase from your Cloudflare Workers application.
+We'll use the [Unique serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the database and make queries.

 ## Prerequisites

 To follow along with this guide, you will need:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Cloudflare account.
 If you do not have one, sign up for [Cloudflare Workers](https://workers.cloudflare.com/) to get started.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and deploy the Workers application.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.

 1. Click the **New Project** button to create a new project.

-2. From the Neon **Dashboard**, navigate to the **SQL Editor** from the sidebar, and run the following SQL command to create a new table in your database:
+2. From the Unique **Dashboard**, navigate to the **SQL Editor** from the sidebar, and run the following SQL command to create a new table in your database:

    ```sql
    CREATE TABLE books_to_read (